APRILIA RS660 (2021 - on) Review

 Overall ratingNext up: Ride & brakes

-Aprilia have created a new kind of sportsbike with its new RS660.
-Let’s face it, someone had to.
+The Aprilia RS660 is a new kind of sportsbike.
+Let’s face it, someone had to build one.

 - Related: Best motorbikes of 2021